OliverW147/Minecraft-Redstone-Computer/README.md

 - **Display**: A 7-segment display used to visualise 4-bit digits after double dabble algorithm.
 - **Fibonacci Sequence Example**: As a demonstration of the computer’s capabilities, the Fibonacci sequence was implemented with instructions to load values, perform operations, and store results in memory.

-## Design Notes

-While I designed an ALU and most of the components, I used three pre-existing designs to optimise space and improve performance.
-Specifically:

-- **Program Counter**: I adapted a pre-existing design for the program counter, which was sourced from the internet.
-I modified the design to incorporate a clock and support for conditional branching.
-- **Binary to BCD Converter**: A standard design was used for converting 8-bit values to Binary-Coded Decimal (BCD).
-- **ALU**: Although I designed my own ALU, I opted for a more compact and efficient version created by **n00b_asaurus**.
-This design greatly reduced space usage and increased the clock speed of the computer.

 ## Components Used

 ### Redstone Components: